yuhaigiub/XTF-pytorch/README.md

 # XTF: eXplainable Traffic Forecasting Framework using Multiple Spatio-Temporal ODE Experts

 ## Requirements
-This project use python 3.10 and pytorch 12.6 or 12.8
+This project use python 3.10 + pytorch CUDA 12.6 or CUDA 12.8

 After installing python and pytorch, run the following command to install all dependencies: